 - Individual samples must be suitably labelled and marked.
 As much relevant information as possible should be inscribed indelibly onto the actual sample, stub or slide. - Documentation is essential.
-All samples should be crossreferenced on the sample label, the original artefact label, as well as in written records and any computerised documentation.
+All samples should be cross-referenced on the sample label, the original artefact label, as well as in written records and any computerised documentation.
 This should state the type of object, its source, treatment, results and details of any publications.
-A separate catalogue of samples held within the institution should also be kept. - If samples are to be loaned for further research, loan conditions should be similar to those required for accessioned artefacts.

-A loan form giving details of the research, methodology etc. should be completed.
-The following, based on National Museums and Galleries of Wales Department of Archaeology & Numismatics' Application for Samples for Analysis, provides an indication of the level of detail required.
+A separate catalogue of samples held within the institution should also be kept. - If samples are to be loaned for further research, loan conditions should be similar to those required for accessioned artefacts. - A loan form giving details of the research, methodology etc should be completed.
+The example overleaf is based on one used in the National Museums and Galleries of Wales Department of Archaeology and Numismatics, and there is another, for the National Slag Collection, at www.histmet.org/resources